Conservation of asymptotic charges from past to future null infinity: Lorentz charges in general relativity: Introduction

 \section{Introduction}

 In general relativity in four dimensions, the asymptotic symmetry groups at past and future null infinity in asymptotically-flat spacetimes are the (a priori independent) infinite-dimensional Bondi-Metzner-Sachs (BMS) groups (often denoted by BMS$^-$ and BMS$^+$ respectively) \cite{BBM, Sachs1} (see also \cite{Ashtekar:2014zsa, GPS} for recent reviews).
 It is natural to ask how these groups are related in the limit to spatial infinity along past and future null infinity.
 It has in fact been conjectured by Strominger \cite{Stro-CK-match} that the generators of these groups match (up to antipodal reflection) in the limit to spatial infinity and, moreover, that the associated charges on cross-sections of past and future null infinity are equal in this limit.
 If this matching of symmetries and charges can be proven, it would imply the existence of a \emph{global} ``diagonal'' asymptotic symmetry group for classical general relativity and the existence of an infinite number of conservation laws in classical gravitational scattering.
-The content of these conservation laws would be that for each generator of BMS$^-$ and its ``corresponding'' generator in BMS$^+$ \footnote{By ``corresponding'' here we mean the generator of BMS$^+$ which this generator of BMS$^-$ matches up to antipodal reflection in the limit to spatial infinity where this limit is dictated by the equations that govern BMS symmetries on $\scri$ (\cref{eq:symm-null}).}, the difference of the associated charges evaluated on cross-sections of past and future null infinity would equal the difference of the incoming flux at past null infinity and the outgoing flux at future null infinity in the region between the two cross-sections (see \cref{eq:cons-law}).
+The content of these conservation laws would be that for each generator of BMS$^-$ and its corresponding generator\footnote{Here, by ``corresponding'' we mean the generator of BMS$^+$ which this generator of BMS$^-$ matches up to antipodal reflection in the limit to spatial infinity where this limit is dictated by the equations that govern BMS symmetries on $\scri$ (\cref{eq:symm-null}).} in BMS$^+$, the difference of the associated charges evaluated on cross-sections of past and future null infinity would equal the difference of the incoming flux at past null infinity and the outgoing flux at future null infinity in the region between the two cross-sections (see \cref{eq:cons-law}).
 Moreover, if appropriate conditions are obeyed at timelike infinities such that the BMS charges all go to zero in the limit to timelike infinities (see Remark 4.6 of \cite{KP-GR-match}), for each such pair of identified generators of BMS$^-$ and BMS$^+$, the total incoming flux through past null infinity would equal the total outgoing flux through future null infinity.
 Strominger has further conjectured that the diagonal asymptotic symmetry group obtained from the aforementioned matching of symmetries is the symmetry group of the scattering matrix in quantum gravity.
-In a series of related developments, the existence of these conservation laws has also been shown to be related to soft graviton theorems and gravitational memory effects, and has been conjectured to have implications for the black hole information paradox (see \cite{Strominger:2017zoo} for a detailed review of these developments and a complete list of references).
+In a series of related developments, the existence of these conservation laws has also been shown to be related to soft graviton theorems and gravitational memory effects, and has been conjectured to have implications for the black hole information paradox (see \cite{Strominger:2017zoo} and references therein; see also \cite{BP,Mirbabayi:2016axw} where the relevance of these conservation laws for the black hole information paradox was disputed).